GoogleCloudPlatform/community/tutorials/datacatalog-tag-history/index.md

 ### Create BigQuery table

-1. Set up a BigQuery dataset in the [region](https://cloud.google.com/bigquery/docs/locations) of your choice to store Entry's tags when a change event occurs:
+1. Set up a BigQuery dataset in the [region](https://cloud.google.com/bigquery/docs/locations) of your choice to store Data Catalog Entry's tags when a change event occurs:

         bq --location ${BIGQUERY_REGION} \
         --project_id=${PROJECT_ID} \